-II Corinthians 6:14-16 contains a warning that good and evil do not mix, so as Christians, we must be careful to avoid having anything to do with what is wrong.
-Highlighting Proverbs 8:13, David Grabbe reveals that the fear of God plays a significant role in ridding evil from our lives.
+Good and evil do not mix; we cannot associate with what is wrong.
+The proper fear of God plays a significant role in ridding evil from our lives.

-The name of God is important—so important that He included its proper use among His Ten Commandments.
-What is His name?
-Martin Collins shows how God's names reveal His character to us.
-Includes the inset, "A Sampling of the Names of God."
+The name of God is important—so important that He included its proper use in His Ten Commandments.
+However, His emphasis is on His character, not a pronunciation.